 One minute later, I moved my lantern to a different spot because I couldn’t see half of the page, as my shoulder was causing a shadow.
 One minute after that, I moved the lantern again, this time a little closer, to give the light more intensity because the light was too weak to comfortably illuminate my page.

-A few minutes later, I moved to a different location in the living room altogether, try to find that sweet spot where the light would hit the book just right.
+A few minutes later, I moved to a different location in the living room altogether, to try to find that sweet spot where the light would hit the book just right.
 Ivy was not amused.

 Before I knew it, I found myself hugging the lantern, holding on to it between my elbows, as the light projected from my chest to the book precariously dangling at the end of my hands.
 It wasn’t the most comfortable position, but it worked… for a while.